OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 <br/>

-Open Science can broadly be viewed as a way of enhancing scientific progress through sharing of knowledge and methods, wider collaboration, and increased rigour and is indirectly already postulated as part of our/researchers' collective core values and Good Scientific Practices.
-Research can only thrive if shared and built upon.
+Open Science can broadly be viewed as a way of enhancing scientific progress through sharing of knowledge and methods, wider collaboration, and increased rigour and is indirectly already postulated as part of our/researchers' collective core values and **Good Scientific Practices**.
+Research can only thrive if it is shared and built upon.

+Often, the usage of Open Science seems to be based around three core things: *Processes* (e.g., collaboration, reproducibility), *Products* (e.g., Open Data), and *Values* (e.g., freedom, equity).
+This seems to form a chain reaction, where values drive a process, which in turn defines the products of research.

 Therefore, some of the key, value-based goals of the Open Science communiy include: